NHS left scrambling to find unvaccinated staff amid ‘gaping holes’ in records

 In an email on 21 January, leaked to The Independent, trust leaders were told by NHS Digital that previous methods of identifying unvaccinated staff through the national bodies were to be dropped.

-NHS trust leaders have said that there are “gaping holes” in the national data collection, meaning that hospitals are still unaware of exactly how many staffed remain unvaccinated.
+NHS trust leaders have said that there are “gaping holes” in the national data collection, meaning that hospitals are still unaware of exactly how many staff remain unvaccinated.

 Hospital leaders have now been asked to “trace” staff members’ personal NHS numbers through a national database, called the Personal Demographic Service, which holds all of the patient information across the country.